InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 (base) conda env create -f /usr/local/bin/appCataloga/environment.yml
 ```

-If you wanto to test any module, you may activate the environment and run the module directly using:
+If you want to test any module, you may activate the environment and run the module directly using:

 ```shell
 conda activate appdata